GeoscienceAustralia/arcgis_conda_integration/README.md

 	conda create --name myclone --clone arcgispro-py3
 Should you corrupt a Conda virtual environment, it is possible to delete it and recreate it from a known starting point.
 Please refer to https://conda.io/docs/user-guide/tasks/manage-environments.html for more information.
 In a worst-case scenario, it is also possible to manually delete all files and shortcuts created by the user-space installation, and start the installation procedure completely afresh.

+There is also a PDF Conda Cheat Sheet at https://conda.io/docs/_downloads/conda-cheatsheet.pdf which might be of use.

 # Contacts and Acknowledgments
 To provide feedback or obtain further information on this repo, please contact Alex Ip of Geoscience Australia (alex.ip@ga.gov.au / +61 2 6249 9517).